 And to video:

-a 2018 Reuters Institute survey found that 20% of online news consumers used YouTube as a source of news in the U.S. A Pew Research Center study in 2018 found that 38% YouTube users got news from the platform, up from 32% in 2017 and 21% in 2016.
-In 2016, 48% of U.S. adults used YouTube and about one fifth of them got news from the site.
+a 2018 Reuters Institute survey found that 20% of online news consumers used YouTube as a source of news in the U.S. A Pew Research Center study in 2018 found that 38% of YouTube users got news from the platform, up from 32% in 2017 and 21% in 2016.
+In 2016, 48% of U.S. adults used YouTube and about one-fifth of them got news from the site.

 YouTube launched and expanded YouTube TV, a live TV streaming service that offers content from more than 70 TV channels, with many news networks.

-In 2017, YouTube added a “Breaking News” section at the top of users’ feeds on the homepage to display authoritative news videos.
-In 2018, YouTube invested $25 million in grants to support online video capabilities of news organizations, and formed a working group of newsrooms dedicated to developing new products for journalists.
+In 2017, YouTube added a “Breaking News” section at the top of users' feeds on the homepage to display authoritative news videos.
+In 2018, YouTube invested $25 million in grants to support the online video capabilities of news organizations and formed a working group of newsrooms dedicated to developing new products for journalists.